gbaman/Farset-Label-Generator/README.md

 ![](images/TestLabel.jpg)

-Included in this repository is a simple tool to create labels in SVG format for the Farset Labs Dyno label printer.
+Included in this repository is a simple tool to create labels in SVG format for the Farset Labs Dymo label printer.
 It is written in Python and supports both Python 2 and Python 3.

 # How to use